 Furthermore, the Halo XL 450-7 comes with a 6X22mm objective magnification lens and a black font LCD screen.
 Let alone it’s outstanding +/- 1yard accuracy for 450 yards.

 To conclude, there is hardly any rangefinder with such aesthetics as the Halo XL 450-7.
-It comes with unique body shape for convenience, better handling, and ease of use.
+It comes with a unique body shape for convenience, better handling, and ease of use.
 Unfortunately, this excellent constructed cover is neither waterproof nor fog-proof.
 Hence, not suitable for hunting under the rain, snow, or fog.

 - Angle Inclination (AI) technology for angle compensation